 - The new rules are governed under 41 USC 7101-7109 and not 41 U.S.C 601 613.

-- The courts take the government contract claims process and certification requirements very seriously.
+- The courts take the government contract claims process and claims certification requirements very seriously.

 When it comes to government contract claims, the contracting agency’s policy is to try to resolve all contractual issues in dispute by mutual agreement at the contracting officer’s level.
 The federal government should reasonable efforts to resolve disputes before the submission of a contract claim.